leonpinto/component-navbar/README.md

 To use the navbar component, follow these steps:

-1. Include the CSS and JavaScript files in your HTML document:
+1. Include HTML, JS, and SCSS into your project.